stackbit/stackbit-theme-libris/README.md

 [![Create with Stackbit](https://assets.stackbit.com/badge/create-with-stackbit.svg)](https://app.stackbit.com/create?theme=https://github.com/stackbithq/stackbit-theme-libris)

 ### Converting into other Static Site Generators
 This theme is built using [Unibit](https://docs.stackbit.com/unibit) which is a superset of popular static site generators.
-[Import](https://app.stackbit.com/create?theme=https://github.com/stackbithq/stackbit-theme-libris) to seamlessly convert it to other static site generators like Gatsby/Hugo/Jekyll etc.
+[Import](https://docs.stackbit.com/import-custom-theme/) this theme into Stackbit to seamlessly convert it to other static site generators like Gatsby/Hugo/Jekyll etc.

 ### Connecting any headless CMS in minutes

-The themes [stackbit.yaml](https://docs.stackbit.com/content-model/stackbit-yml/) defines a the content model which maps the content, front-matter, data and layouts to a variety headless CMS.
+The included [stackbit.yaml](https://docs.stackbit.com/content-model/stackbit-yml/) file defines a universal content model which maps the content, front-matter, data and layouts to a variety headless CMS.
 Automatically connect to headless CMS like Contentful/DatoCMS/Forestry/NetlifyCMS etc without any additional setup.

 ## Quickstart